etlweather/understanding-networking/chapter-routing.md

 obviously *0 times anything equals 0*.
 So we have: `2 + 8 + 32 = 42`.
 The
 binary representation of decimal `42` is `101010`.

-How does all this relates to routing?
+How does all this relate to routing?
 Computers, to determine whether two IP addresses are in the same network or not use a *mask*.
 A mask is a Boolean algebra concept related to binary values.